-#A: Notebooks, pens, pencils, enthusiasm, creativity, and an open mind.
-If you preregistered for a manuscript consultation or workshop, please bring a copy of your manuscript.
-And bug spray and sun block for the beach.
+A: Notebooks, pens, pencils, enthusiasm, creativity, and an open mind.
+If you preregistered for a private manuscript consultation or small-group workshop, please bring a copy of your manuscript.
+Bug spray and sun block for the beach.

 A: Appropriately/comfortably casual.
 Shoes & shirts required, just like 7-11.

 Q: What is BIG ARTS?
 How do I get there?